ReserveBlockIO/ReserveBlock-Core/README.md

 * Darren Starr for RIPEMD160 Library
 * Brian A. Danielak for Contribution Guidelines
 * dotnetstandard for BIP32/39
-* Alex Williams for In Memory Variables
+* Alex Williams for In Memory Variables and network wide audit
 * Bitcoin source